An aspect of service-orientation that ties directly into our previous discussion of service contracts and loose

 Also referred to as service interface-level abstraction, it is this principle that encourages us to establish services as black boxes, intentionally hiding their underlying details from potential consumers.
 Abstraction is accomplished through the disciplined use of service contracts.
 By limiting what is made public about a service to what is documented in the service contract, a high degree of separation can be achieved between what becomes private (hidden) and public (consumable).
 This is desirable because it supports the loosely coupled relationship we described in part 2.

 There is no limit to the amount of logic a service can represent.
 A service may be designed to perform a simple task or it may be positioned as a gateway to an entire automation solution.
-There is also no restriction as to the
+There is also no restriction as to the source of automation logic a service can draw upon.

 For example, a single service can expose logic from multiple different underlying systems.
 In fact, as we move toward the standardization of service models that establish a functional context associated with a business entity or task, it is expected that in environments with numerous legacy solutions, one service will commonly expose functionality that relies on a variety of different systems.